-- 1. Annual progress reports, required under 40 CFR 122.42(c), will facilitate the long-term assessment of Frederick County's NPDES stormwater program.
-The County shall submit annual reports on or before the anniversary date of this permit and post these reports on the County's website.
-All information, data, and analyses shall be based on the fiscal year and include: - a.
-The status of implementing the components of the stormwater management program that are established as permit conditions including: - Source Identification;
+- 1. Annual progress reports, required under 40 CFR 122.42(c), will facilitate the long-term assessment of SHA's NPDES stormwater program.
+SHA shall submit annual reports on or before the anniversary date of this permit and post these reports on SHA's website.
+All information, data, and analyses shall be based on the State fiscal year and include:

+- a.
+The status of implementing the components of the stormwater management program that are established as permit conditions including:

+- i.
+Source Identification;

 - ii.
 Stormwater Management;

 - iii.
 Erosion and Sediment Control;

 - iv.
 Illicit Discharge Detection and Elimination;

 - v.
-Litter and Floatables;
+Trash and Litter;

 - vi.
 Property Management and Maintenance;

 - vii.
-Public Education;
+Public Education:

 - viii.
 Watershed Assessment;

 - ix.
 Restoration Plans;

 - x.
 TMDL Compliance;

 - xi.
 Assessment of Controls; and

 - xii.
 Program Funding.

 - b.
 A narrative summary describing the results and analyses of data, including monitoring data that is accumulated throughout the reporting year;

 - c.
-Expenditures for the reporting period and the proposed budget for the upcoming
+Expenditures for the reporting period and the proposed budget for the upcoming year;

+- d.
+A summary describing public education programs;

+- e.
+The identification of water quality improvements and documentation of attainment and/or progress toward attainment of benchmarks and applicable